rwblickhan/astro-rwblickhan.org/src/content/logs/books-2025.md

 ## Skimmed / DNF

+1. *No Longer Human*, Junji Ito and Osamu Dazai (trans.
+Joceylne Allen)
-1. *The Creative Act: A Way of Being*, Rick Rubin
+2. *The Creative Act: A Way of Being*, Rick Rubin
-2. *Will There Ever Be Another You*, Patricia Lockwood
+3. *Will There Ever Be Another You*, Patricia Lockwood

 ## Short Stories